neuralwatt/moe_energy_evaluation/blogpost2.md

 This raised the question of how these toy models compared against current state of the art dense and MoE models.

 ## Framing the problem.
-In part 1 I creted toy models to be able to directly compare number of tunable parameters.
+In part 1 I created toy models to be able to directly compare number of tunable parameters.
 Among the current available open weight models it turns out that there aren't great comparisons available which have close to same number of tunable parameters.
 Instead I decided to just start by comparing [Llama 3.3 70b (Q4_K_M quantization)](https://ollama.com/library/llama3.3:70b) dense model with the